This is Part 1 of a 5-Part Blog Series

 I choked up and tears sprung into my eyes and my voice.
 All that work I did with my mentors; the meditations, the herbs, the energetics… it worked.
 That inner voice guiding me… it was right.
 And now it was safe to try for children.
 And not only was my cervix ready, but I was ready.
 I was yearning again.

-The very first time I ovulated after that meeting with the gynaecologist, Glen and I conceived.
+The very first time I ovulated after that meeting with the gynaecologist, we conceived.

 I walked out of the bathroom like a deer caught in headlights, and impatiently waited for that second little blue line to reveal itself (it took far longer than the advertised three minutes), and when it did, I quite literally dropped to my knees and bawled my eyes out, with the loving arms of man wrapped around me.